DigiDuncan/Charm-Legacy/docs/guitar-hero.md

 ## Star Power Phrases
 ![Star power phrase notes.](images/sp_phrase.png)

+A Star Power phrase is an event of a certain length on a chart at a specific time.
 If a chain of notes exists within a Star Power Phrase, hitting every note in that phrase (and not breaking combo) gives a player a quarter bar of Star Power.
 Players can activate Star Power when they have at least half a bar of Star Power.
 Whammying sustains during SP phrases (if they haven't been broken) also gives small amounts of Star Power.

 ## Extended Sustains
 ![An extended sustain.](images/extended_sustain.png)